TariqAHassan/BioVida/docs/GettingStarted.rst

 Automated Image Data Cleaning
 -----------------------------

-Cleaning the downloaded images is extremely simple.
+Cleaning the images which have been downloaded is extremely simple.

 Import the ImageProcessing Class